hemerajs/hemera/packages/hemera-nats-streaming/README.md

 _*nats-streaming-server_ hasn't support for cluster mode but it's planned for this year 2017.

+### Why wee need NATS-Streaming ?
+Usually we would use RabbitMQ to ensure reliable message delivery but maintaining RabbitMQ as well as writing a reliable driver is hard.
+With NATS-Streaming we can use the same technology which hemera based on to combine both aspects without to increase the complexity.

 ### Limitations
 - Only JSON support
 - NATS Streaming subscriptions do not support wildcards.